Question 105·Hard·Command of Evidence

 Focus on what the conclusion requires

 The conclusion says the impact of temperature depends on both diet quality and species identity.
-Ask yourself: which answer choice uses information from both diets and multiple species, not just one?
+Look for a choice that uses evidence from both diets and multiple species.

 Step-by-step Explanation